-Note: A travel clearance is not needed if the minor is traveling with at least one of their parents.
+Note: A travel clearance is not required if the minor travels with at least one of their parents.

-The mother has absolute parental discretion over any “illegitimate” children by the above definition.
-That means the father would need to secure a court order to have any ounce of custody.
+The mother has absolute parental discretion over children born out of wedlock.
+That means the father would need to secure a court order to have custody.

-If the child is the subject of an ongoing custody battle, they wouldn’t be eligible to be issued a travel clearance unless a court order is issued.
-You will be responsible for notifying the Bereau of Immigration to include the name of the child in the watchlist.
+If the child is the subject of an ongoing custody battle, they will not be eligible to be issued a travel clearance unless a court order is issued.
+You are responsible for notifying the Bureau of Immigration to include the name of the child on the watchlist.